Beanie127/typora-ChocolateBox-theme/README.md

 ## Installation Notes:

 This theme imports Fira Sans from Google’s servers.
-For faster loading and offline use, all relevant font files are included in the folder for this theme, but they’re not imported individually from the local files I’m a lazy pos.
+For faster loading and offline use, all relevant font files are included in the folder for this theme, but they’re not imported individually from the local files because I’m a lazy pos.

 Created by Alex Keen https://alexrkeen.com